Complex regional pain syndrome: Mirror box therapy

-Mirror box therapy uses a mirror box, or a stand-alone mirror, to create a reflection of the normal limb such that the patient thinks they are looking at the affected limb.
-Movement of this reflected normal limb is then performed so that it looks to the patient as though they are performing movement with the affected limb.
+Mirror box therapy uses a mirror box, or a stand-alone mirror, to reflect the normal limb so that the patient thinks they are looking at the affected limb.
+Movement of this reflected normal limb is then performed so that it seems to the patient as though they are performing movement with the affected limb.
 Mirror box therapy appears to be beneficial at least in early CRPS.
-However, beneficial effects of mirror therapy in the long term is still unproven.
+However, the beneficial effects of mirror therapy in the long term are still unproven.

 Graded motor imagery

 Graded motor imagery appears to be useful for people with CRPS-1.
 Graded motor imagery is a sequential process that consists of (a) laterality reconstruction, (b) motor imagery, and (c) mirror therapy.